mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 # New Features and Capabilities

+## Multi-Tenancy Support

-- DC/OS has improved Multi Tenancy support by adding quota management for service groups.
+DC/OS has improved Multi-Tenancy support by adding quota management for service groups.
 Specifically, DC/OS enables managing quota limits through UI and CLI for Marathon based and SDK based services.
 For more details, see [Quota Management](/mesosphere/dcos/2.0/multi-tenancy/quota-management/#quotas).
 (DCOS-54186)

+## Node Draining Enables Graceful Maintenance

+DC/OS adds the ability to drain agent nodes via the DC/OS CLI and UI.
+For more details, see [Draining a Node](/mesosphere/dcos/2.0/administering-clusters/draining-a-node/).
+(DCOS-53654)

+## UCR Support for Applications Requiring Configurable Shared Memory

-- As tasks in a pod are running on the same agent, it is possible to define a shared memory segment for tasks.
+As tasks in a pod are running on the same agent, it is possible to define a shared memory segment for tasks.
 DC/OS supports configurable `/dev/shm` size and IPC namespace in UCR.
 For more details, see [Shared Memory](/mesosphere/dcos/2.0/deploying-services/pods/technical-overview/#shared-memory).
 (DCOS-54618)

+DC/OS introduces the following parameters to UCR support:

+- `mesos_disallow_sharing_agent_ipc_namespace` can be used to control whether the top-level Mesos container is allowed to share the Mesos agent host's IPC namespace and `/dev/shm`.
+The default value is `false`.
+(DCOS-56619)
+- `mesos_default_container_shm_size` can be used to specify the default size of the `/dev/shm` for the Mesos container which has its own `/dev/shm`.
+The format is [number][unit], where `number` must be a positive integer and un`it can be B (bytes), KB (kilobytes), MB (megabytes), GB (gigabytes) or TB (terabytes).
+(DCOS-56619)

+## Other Improvements

 - DC/OS has a new container debug endpoint, and the diagnostic bundle includes the debug endpoint tracking data for a stuck task.
 (DCOS-55383)
-- Add the ability to drain agent nodes via the DC/OS CLI and UI.
-For more details, see [Draining a Node](/mesosphere/dcos/2.0/administering-clusters/draining-a-node/).
-(DCOS-53654)
+-
 - Create new diagnostics bundle REST API with performance improvements.
 Deprecate legacy routes and create a more RESTful API for generating diagnostics bundles.
 This change makes the bundle generation scale much faster.
 (DCOS_OSS-5098)
 - Metronome post-install configuration can be added to `/var/lib/dcos/metronome/environment`.
 (DCOS_OSS-5309)
 - Add L4LB metrics in DC/OS Net.
 (DCOS_OSS-5011)